 There is no written resolution of the Board of Directors of CAC Manitoba supporting the intervention in this proceeding.
-However, the decision to participate was made by consensus among members of the Board of Directors, which then instructed legal counsel to proceed with this application and participation to in the proceeding in a manner consistent with the organization's past practice.
+However, the decision to participate was made by consensus among members of the Board of Directors, which then applied to the Public Interest Law Centre for representation in this process.
+Following approval of CAC Manitoba's application by Legal Aid

+Manitoba, the Board of Directors instructed legal counsel to proceed with this application and participation to in the proceeding in a manner consistent with the organization's past practice.